play-code-tools/crawling-gocd/readme.md

 ## Crawling-GoCD
-This project works for crawling the pipeline to build histories and calculate the metrics.
+This project works for crawling the build histories of pipelines and calculate the metrics.

 ### Installation
 1. python 3